 A fifth runway, which will run parallel to runway 12/30, has not been scheduled for construction yet.

 Public parking is available for more than 24,000 vehicles.
-There are two daily garages, four economy parking lots and one hourly lot in front of the Main Terminal.
+There are two Garages, four economy parking lots and one hourly lot in front of the Terminal.
 The following forms of payment are accepted: cash, check, American Express, Diners, Discover Card, MasterCard and Visa.

 Pay & Go

 Pay & Go is an automated system designed for quick and easy exiting from the parking facilities at Dulles Airport.
 Pay & Go is available in all daily, hourly and economy parking areas.
-Pay & Go machines are located in the lower level of the terminal near the east and west exit doors and on the pedestrian bridge, which connects the Terminal to the Daily Parking Garage.
+Pay & Go machines are located on the Arrivals Level of the Terminal near the exit doors and on the pedestrian bridge, which connects the Terminal to the Parking Garages.
 Visa, MasterCard, American Express, Discover and Diners Club are accepted.

 There are 198 lane miles of roads on the airport property.